softlayer/terraform-provider-softlayer/docs/resources/softlayer_file_storage.md

 * `id` - id of the storage.
 * `hostname` - The fully qualified domain name of the storage.
 * `volumename` - The name of the storage volume.
+* `mountpoint` - The network mount address of the storage.